A variety of learning experiences

 a) completed application form;

-b) official transcripts of all relevant post-secondary education;
+b) official transcripts of all relevant post-secondary education; and

-c) official transcripts of high school grades will be required for applicants entering without a credential from an accredited post-secondary institution;
+c) official transcripts of high school grades will be required for applicants entering without a credential from an accredited post-secondary institution

 2. Deadline for completing the application file is normally one month prior to the commencement of the program.